bradhowes/swift-math-parser/Sources/MathParser/Documentation.docc/ImpliedMultiplication.md

 # Implied Multiplication

-Math expression are often written without explicitly indicating when multiplication takes place, and instead rely on convention.
+Math expression are often written without explicitly indicating when multiplication takes place.
+Instead there is a convention that dictates where a multiplication takes place between two terms.

 Often instead of writing `2 * (3 + 4)` one usually writes `2(3 + 4)` with the understanding that `2` is being
 multiplied to the value of `3 + 4`.
 Likewise, it is not uncommon to see numeric values before a function or a constant